droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 Note that the default port is changed from `10041` (Groonga's HTTP server) to `10042` (Droonga).
 Moreover, the path to the result file also changed.

+And, while running, you should monitor the system status of the `node0`, by `top` or something.
+It may help you to analyze what is the bottleneck.

 #### Benchmark Droonga with two nodes